 You can experiment with wiggles, circles and moving the camera from left to right or vice versa.
 However, you need to understand how the subject blur is affecting your image.

 You will need to lower your shutter speed to 1/10th of a second or even lower to capture the motion blur.
 Keep a low ISO, a tighter aperture, and low shutter speed to create the blurry effect.

 You can switch to the Shutter Priority mode on your M43 camera instead of manual mode to experiment with a few shots.

 - Practice subtraction

 As already mentioned, there will be several objects in your frame that are useless.
-Since you are starting with abstract photography, you need to identify these elements that don’t add value to the image.
+Since you start with abstract photography, you need to identify these elements that don’t add value to the image.